-Registered Training Organisation (RTO)
+Registered training organisation (RTO)

-An RTO is an organisation that delivers, assesses, certifies and quality assures a nationally recognised VET qualification.
+A registered training organisation (RTO) is an organisation that delivers, assesses, certifies and quality assures a nationally recognised VET qualification.
 An RTO may be a school, a private training provider, or a TAFE.
 All RTOs operate under the various elements of the national training system.